 All tethered dogs must be provided with a comfortable resting area, adequate food, water and shelter (protection from heat, cold, sun, wind, rain etc), and opportunities for mental stimulation (such as safe food or puzzle toys).

-When dogs are tethered for longer periods (more than a few hours), they must be provided with regular adequate exercise off the tether.
+When dogs are tethered for longer periods (more than a few hours), they must be provided with regular and adequate exercise off the tether.

 To minimise the animal welfare risks of tethering, the length of time a dog is tethered should always be minimised.